 Rangers build big early lead off Valdez, hold on for 5-4 win over Astros to take 2-0 lead in ALCS

+HOUSTON (AP) — No matter the place or the moment, the Texas Rangers are rolling right now.

-HOUSTON (AP) — Jonah Heim homered, Nathan Eovaldi pitched six effective innings and the Texas Rangers beat Framber Valdez and Houston Astros 5-4 on Monday for a 2-0 lead in the AL Championship Series.
+Jonah Heim homered, Nathan Eovaldi pitched six effective innings and Texas beat Framber Valdez and the Houston Astros 5-4 on Monday for a 2-0 lead in the AL Championship Series.

+“It’s just baseball to us,” Texas third baseman Josh Jung said.
+“We’re jumping on teams early, and that helps us settle in.
+Our pitching has been outstanding.
+You can’t ask for anything more than what they’ve given us.”

 Adolis García, Mitch Garver and Nathaniel Lowe each hit an RBI single during Texas’ four-run first inning against Valdez, and José Leclerc closed it out for the Rangers after Yordan Alvarez powered an Astros rally.